Geography of Thailand

-Physical geography
+Composition and geography

+Location

 A fertile floodplain and tropical monsoon climate, ideally suited to wet-rice (tham na) cultivation, attracted settlers to this central area in preference to the marginal uplands and the highlands of the northern region or the Khorat Plateau to the northeast.

 By the 11th century AD, a number of loosely connected rice-growing and trading states flourished in the upper Chao Phraya Valley.
 They broke free from domination of the Khmer Empire, but from the middle of the 14th century gradually came under the control of the Ayutthaya Kingdom at the southern extremity of the floodplain.

-Successive capitals, built at various points along the river, became centers of great Thai kingdoms based on rice cultivation and foreign commerce.
+Successive capitals, built at various points along the river, became centers of great Thai kingdoms based on rice cultivation and international commerce.
 Unlike the neighboring Khmer and Burmese, the Thai continued to look outward across the Gulf of Thailand and the Andaman Sea toward foreign ports of trade.

-When European colonisation of Southeast Asia brought a new phase in Southeast Asian commerce in the late-1800s, Thailand (known then as Siam) was able to maintain its independence as a buffer zone between British-controlled Burma to the west and French-dominated Indochina to the east, but losing over 50% of its territory in the process.
-Most of the areas lost contained a non-Thai population (Khmer, Lao or Shan).
-The Thai-speaking heartland remains intact.
+European colonisation of Southeast Asia brought a new phase of Southeast Asian commerce in the late-1800s.
+Thailand (then called Siam) was able to maintain its independence as a buffer zone between British-controlled Burma to the west, British Malaya to the south, and French Indochina to the east.
+However, Thailand lost over 50% of its former territory to the expanding claims of French Indochina until 1907.
+Its central location made the Kingdom of Thailand's position a regional hub that has greatly influenced its society, culture and history.
+Southern Thailand has a long, narrow shape.
+It is the only land connection to Malaysia and Singapore.